 At the foot of the waterfalls lies swimming lagoons filled with fresh water coming from the falls.
 Expect Pulang Bato’s water to be cool because it comes from the mountains that enjoy a moderate to cool temperature.

 The swimming area at the foot of the waterfalls is deep.
 Brave visitors would usually climb the nearby rocks and dive straight toward the water basin.

 Pulangbato Falls is surrounded by thick vegetation and trees.
 It is considered unique because of its layered structure.
 At the first tier, the cascade begins narrowly.
 It eventually widens as it moves down to the succeeding levels.
 At a distance, this waterfall looks triangular.
 Guests can rent rustic huts.
 There are also small stores near the falls area that sell light snacks.

 The access point for Pulangbato is the town of Valencia.
 The waterfall is only a 20-minute ride from Dumaguete City.
-Guided tours to the Pulang Bato are available but you can also hire a rental service to bring you to the site.
+Trips to the Pulang Bato are usually included in Dumaguete tours, but you can also hire a rental service to bring you to the site.

 Casaroro Falls is another prominent waterfall that is also located in the town of Valencia, Negros Occidental.
 It is considered to be the most popular cascades in the region and is widely photographed.
 Casaroro has become an iconic Negros province landmark.

 This waterfall is tucked within the hilly landscape of Valencia.
 It stands at the foot of Mount Talinis.
 To access the site, you will need to do some trekking.
 Concrete paths and a 350-step staircase lead to Casaroro.